FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_businessUnits/_index.md

     2.  -   When **Default** is selected, the business unit inherits its parent’s policy.
 In case of a top level business uni, the global Account Maintenance policy applies.
         -   When **Disabled** is selected, Account Maintenance is disabled for this business unit.
-        -   When **Custom** is selected, the panel expands with a **Custom settings** pane that allows you to modify the existing <a href="../../applications/applicationsaccountmaintenance" class="MCXref xref">Account Maintenance application</a>.
+        -   When **Custom** is selected, the panel expands with a **Custom settings** pane that allows you to modify the existing [Account Maintenance application](../../applications/applicationsaccountmaintenance).
 The customized policy applies to accounts in this business unit only.
 Only at Business Unit level, you can select a specific date on which Account Maintenance will be performed for all accounts under this business unit.

-    3. Use the **Allow Account Maintenance policy modifying** check box to enable or disable modification of the Account Maintenance policy at <a href="../../accounts/useraccounts/t_st_create_user_account#Account_Maint_User" class="MCXref xref">Account Maintenance policydrop-down list</a>.
+    3. Use the **Allow Account Maintenance policy modifying** check box to enable or disable modification of the Account Maintenance policy at [Account Maintenance policydrop-down list](../../accounts/useraccounts/t_st_create_user_account#Account_Maint_User).
         -   When checked, all the accounts that are assigned to this business unit can have their own Account Maintenance policy.
         -   When unchecked, the corresponding option in the user account settings page is disabled and the accounts inherit their business unit policy.